2024–25 Asian Le Mans Series

 The 2024–25 Asian Le Mans Series was the thirteenth season of the Automobile Club de l'Ouest's Asian Le Mans Series.
 It is the fourth 24 Hours of Le Mans-based series created by the ACO, following the American Le Mans Series (since merged with the Rolex Sports Car Series to form the United SportsCar Championship), the European Le Mans Series and the FIA World Endurance Championship.
 The six-event season began at the Sepang International Circuit in Sepang on 6 December 2024 and concluded at the Yas Marina Circuit in Abu Dhabi on 16 February 2025.

+The No. 25 Algarve Pro Racing car won the LMP2 Teams' and Drivers' championship titles (pictured at the 2024 24 Hours of Le Mans).

 Calendar

 The calendar for the 2024–25 season was announced on the official website 22 April 2024.
 The first two races were held at the Sepang International Circuit in December 2024, before moving to United Arab Emirates at the Dubai Autodrome in Dubai and Yas Marina Circuit in Abu Dhabi in February 2025.

 The season comprises six four-hour length races, run on the three circuits.